-With the Covid19 outbreak cutting into many jewelers’ ability to conduct business person-to-person, getting comfortable selling virtually is critical to keeping your store open and continuing to care for your customers.
+With the Covid19 outbreak cutting into many jewelers’ ability to conduct business person-to-person, there are many ways to bring your jewelry business online.
+And getting comfortable selling virtually is critical to keeping your store open and continuing to care for your customers.
 Here are 5 Ways to Bring Jewelry Business Online Amidst COVID-19.

 Selling jewelry has always been about so much more than a simple transaction: It’s about seeing, hearing, and acknowledging your clients in moments of celebration (engagements, holidays, graduations, anniversaries, new babies) and we need that now more than ever.